joestradamus/ethics-in-tech/PITCHME.md

 Note:

-> tech doesn't really want [diverse candidates]...or at least, not as much as it wants something else: lack of oversight.
+tech doesn't really want [diverse candidates]...or at least, not as much as it wants something else: lack of oversight.

 Wachter-Boettcher, Sara. *Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech*. pp. 186-187

-Note:

 As anyone who's seen Zuckerberg's testimony at congress, tech companies are able to sidestep regulation and scrutiny because of the technology's complexity.